Latvia in the Eurovision Song Contest 2023

+Latvia was represented at the Eurovision Song Contest 2023 with the song "Aijā" performed by Sudden Lights.
+The Latvian broadcaster Latvijas Televīzija (LTV) organised the national final Supernova 2023 in order to select the Latvian entry for the contest.
+14 songs were selected to compete in the national final, which consisted of two shows: a semi-final and a final.
+In the semi-final on 4 February 2023, ten entries were selected to advance to compete in the final on 11 February 2023 where a public televote and an eight-member jury panel selected "Aijā" performed by Sudden Lights as the winner.

+Latvia was drawn to compete in the first semi-final of the Eurovision Song Contest which took place on 9 May 2023.
+Performing during the show in position 4, "Aijā" was not announced among the top 10 entries of the first semi-final and therefore did not qualify to compete in the final.
+It was later revealed that Latvia placed 11th out of the 15 participating countries in the semi-final with 34 points.

 Background

 Prior to 2023, Latvia has participated in the Eurovision Song Contest 22 times since its first entry in 2000.
 Latvia won the contest once in 2002 with the song "I Wanna" performed by Marie N. Following the introduction of semi-finals in 2004, Latvia was able to qualify for the final between 2005 and 2008.
 Between 2009 and 2014, the nation had failed to qualify to the final for six consecutive years before managing to qualify to the final in 2015 and 2016.
 Latvia had failed to qualify to the final for five consecutive contests since 2017, including with their 2022 entry "Eat Your Salad" performed by Citi Zēni.

+The Latvian broadcaster, Latvijas Televīzija (LTV), broadcasts the event within the country and organises the national selection.
+Since 2015, Latvia had selected its entries using the national final format Supernova.
+On 3 August 2022, LTV confirmed its intention to participate in the 2024 contest and to select its entry through Supernova.
+On 21 September 2022, it was confirmed by LTV that Supernova would be organised for eighth time to select the Latvian entry for 2023.